kbuzard-SU/gradualism/2020_Summer_RA_Progress_Reports.md

 #### July 31, 2020

-As for the units, I have coded them all with numbers, there are around 50 numbers for units, which is more than I expected and also I believe at least half of them appear just several times and are special designed for certain products.
+As for the units, I have coded them all with numbers, there are around 50 numbers for units, which is more than I expected and also I believe at least half of them appear just several times and are specially designed for certain products.
 However I do believe we can simplify them a little bit, some of the units have similar meanings like "cents per dozen" and "cents per dozen pairs".
 Also it may also make the coding system easier if we transform all the dollars into cents.

 As for the books and reports, I still haven't found out anything related to the new source of the data for year of 1948, and am still trying to figure out the method of estimation.
 I will keep looking into it during the weekend and may have something new next week.